Ivan Urlaub, Executive Director

 Victoria Somol, Marketing and Communications Specialist

-Victoria Somol assists the Communications Director in determining effective marketing campaigns as well as creating other marketing materials such as brochures, press releases, eNews, surveys, etc. She is also the web administrator and a primary point of contact for social media.
+Victoria Somol assists the Communications Director in determining effective marketing campaigns as well as creating other marketing materials such as brochures, press releases, eNews, surveys and other collateral.
+She is also the web administrator and a primary point of contact for social media.
 Victoria has over ten years of experience in property management, marketing, event coordination and residential and community relations.
 Prior to joining the NC Sustainable Energy Association, Victoria was a Marketing and Event Coordinator in New Jersey.
 She holds a Bachelor’s Degree in Business Management and Marketing from The Art Institute of Fort Lauderdale and an Associate’s Degree in Specialized Business from the Art Institute of Philadelphia.

-Jim Kennerly, Regulatory & Policy Analyst
+Kacey Hoover, Regulatory & Policy Analyst

 Julie Robinson, NC Sustainable Energy Association Contract Lobbyist